Create a branch $ git checkout -b feat1 $ gs branch track # Or $ gs branch create feat1 # Restack a branch $ git rebase -i base # Or $ gs branch restack

 Create, edit, and navigate stacks of branches with ease.
 With git-spice's branch management commands, you can keep your stack in sync with the trunk branch, automatically rebase dependent branches, and more.

-Create GitHub Pull Requests from your stack with a single command. git-spice can create a PR for the current branch, PRs for the entire stack, or parts of the stack.
-If a branch already has a PR, git-spice will update it.
-If a PR is merged, git-spice will automatically restack branches that depend on it.
+Submit branches in your stack with a single command. git-spice can submit the current branch, the entire stack, or parts of the stack.
+If a branch has already been submitted, git-spice will update the submission.
+If it has been merged, git-spice will automatically restack branches that depend on it.

 • Incremental improvements